anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.3"></a>
 ## 4.3 Networking

-The Cloud Infrastructure Networking Reference Model is an essential foundation that governance all Reference Architectures and Cloud Infrastructure implementations to enable a continuous evolution and migration from current single Infrastructure as a Service (IaaS) based virtualization instances with Virtual Machines (VM) into tomorrow’s multitude of Cloud Native Container as a Service (CaaS) based virtualization instances.
+The Cloud Infrastructure Networking Reference Model is an essential foundation that governs all Reference Architectures and Cloud Infrastructure implementations to enable multiple cloud infrastructure virtualisation technology choices and their evolution.
+These include:
+- the current single Infrastructure as a Service (IaaS) based virtualisation instances with Virtual Machines (VM)
+- multi IaaS based virtualisation instances
+- Cloud Native Container as a Service (CaaS) based virtualisation instances, and
+- hybrid multi IaaS and CaaS based virtualisation instances

-To retain the Cloud paradigms of automation, scalability and usage of shared hardware resources when introducing CaaS instances it is necessary to enable an ability to co-deploy multiple simultaneous IaaS and CaaS instances on a shared pool of hardware resources.
+To retain the cloud paradigms of automation, scalability and usage of shared hardware resources when introducing CaaS instances it is necessary to enable an ability to co-deploy multiple simultaneous IaaS and CaaS instances on a shared pool of hardware resources.

-Compute and Storage resources are rarely shared in between IaaS or CaaS instances, but the underpinning networking most commonly implemented with Ethernet and IP, must be shared and managed to have a shared pool of hardware resources.
+Compute and Storage resources are rarely shared in between IaaS or CaaS instances, but the underpinning networking, most commonly implemented with Ethernet and IP, must be shared and managed as a shared pool of underlay network resources to enable the pooled usage of Compute and Storage from a managed shared pool.

 Throughout this chapter and its figures a number of references to ETSI NFV are made and they explicitly are made towards the ETSI NFV models in the Architectural Framework:
 -	[ETSI GS NFV 002 V1.2.1](https://www.etsi.org/deliver/etsi_gs/NFV/001_099/002/01.02.01_60/gs_NFV002v010201p.pdf)